-Aetna considers extracorporeal shock-wave therapy (ESWT) experimental and investigational for the following indications (not an all inclusive list) because there is insufficient evidence of effectiveness of ESWT for these indications in the medical literature:
+Aetna considers extracorporeal shock-wave therapy (ESWT), extracorporeal pulse activation therapy (EPAT) (also known as extracorporeal acoustic wave therapy) experimental and investigational for the following indications (not an all-inclusive list) because there is insufficient evidence of effectiveness of ESWT for these indications in the medical literature:

 Lateral elbow pain (tennis elbow, lateral epicondylitis, rowing elbow) is one of the most commonly encountered repetitive motion injuries; the prevalence of lateral elbow pain in the population has been estimated to be 1 to 3 %.
 Symptoms often persist for 18 months to 2 years and a small proportion of patients eventually undergo surgery.